Speed Dating Advice To Help You Have The Best Experience

 Stay engaged

-“Dates” at a speed dating event usually last between five and ten minutes.
+“Dates” at a speed dating event usually last five to ten minutes.
 You can maximize that brief time by staying engaged and present with each person.
 First, put your phone away; even having it face down on the table can be distracting.
 89% of participants in a survey say that someone took a phone out during their last interaction, and 82% said it deteriorated the conversation.

-Next, try to practice active listening by making eye contact, nodding, and using other encouraging body language, listening without judgment, and asking follow-up questions as needed.
-In one study, participants who were partnered with someone who practiced active listening were more likely to be satisfied with the conversation, and more likely to say that their partner was attractive and left a positive impression.
+Next, practice active listening by making eye contact, nodding, using other encouraging body language, listening without judgment, and asking follow-up questions as needed.
+In one study, participants who were partnered with someone who practiced active listening were more likely to be satisfied with the conversation and more likely to say that their partner was attractive and left a positive impression.
 This approach can be helpful not just in speed dating but also in making friends, acing a job interview, or any other social situation where effective communication is key.

-Ask good questions
+Ask thoughtful questions

 Worried about trying speed dating?